-Under the Bundled Payments for Care Improvement initiative is comprised of four broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.
+The Bundled Payments for Care Improvement initiative is comprised of four broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.
 Under the initiative, organizations enter into payment arrangements that include financial and performance accountability for episodes of care.
-These models may lead to higher quality, more coordinated care at a lower cost to Medicare.
+These models may lead to higher quality and more coordinated care at a lower cost to Medicare.
 For more information on the background of this initiative, various types of models, or details on episodes of care, visit BPCI Initiative: General Information.

-Under Model 1, the episode of care is defined as the inpatient stay in the acute care hospital.
-Medicare will pay the hospital a discounted amount based on the payment rates established under the Inpatient Prospective Payment System used in the original Medicare program.
-Medicare will continue to pay physicians separately for their services under the Medicare Physician Fee Schedule.
-Under certain circumstances, hospitals and physicians will be permitted to share gains arising from the providers’ care redesign efforts.
-Participation will begin as early as April, 2013 and no later than January, 2014 and will include most Medicare fee-for-service discharges for the participating hospitals.
+In Model 1, the episode of care is defined as the inpatient stay in the acute care hospital.
+Medicare pays the hospital a discounted amount based on the payment rates established under the Inpatient Prospective Payment System used in the original Medicare program.
+Medicare continues to pay physicians separately for their services under the Medicare Physician Fee Schedule.
+Participation began in April, 2013 and an additional Awardee was added in January, 2014 and includes most Medicare fee-for-service discharges for the participating hospitals.
 For more information on the other models, visit the BPCI Initiative: Model 2 web page, or BPCI Initiative: Model 3 web page, or BPCI initiative: Model 4 web page.

-There are 1 participating sites involved in the BPCI Model 1: Retrospective Acute Care Hospital Stay Only.
+There are 12 participants/awardees involved in the BPCI Model 1: Retrospective Acute Care Hospital Stay Only.
 Many participants/awardees comprise numerous sites and can be accessed as a (List).

 To view an interactive map of this Model, visit the Where Innovation is Happening page.